whiskers-of-hope/whiskers-of-hope.github.io/index.md

 [Catnip](http://www.tuftscatnip.com/) - Newsletter from Cummings School of Veterinary Medicine.
 Includes links to current articles, article archives, and book store.

 [The Daily Cat from Fox TV 25 Boston](http://cats.myfoxboston.com/home.html) - Articles, videos, quizzes, etc. on cat health, nutrition, behavior, and happiness.

+## Feline Immunodeficiency Virus (FIV)- What is it?

+* FIV causes decreased immune function and increased susceptibility to infections and diseases in cats
+* Humans are NOT at risk for FIV infection
+* Transmitted mainly through bite wounds, not through normal social activities such as grooming
+* Non-FIV infected cats in the same household are at low risk for infection but it is recommended that FIV+ cats do not join household with FIV- cats or are kept separate
+* FIV+ cats should be spayed/neutered and kept indoors to prevent infection to other cats
+* There is no cure for FIV, but infected cats may live many years symptom-free
+* Regular vet check-ups, a nutritionally balanced diet, and a close watch for symptoms of illness with prompt treatment help to increase the FIV+ cat’s quality and longevity of life